noir-lang/noir/docs/docs/dev_docs/contracts/syntax/storage.md

 ### `write`

-We figured out how to read values, but how do we write them?

-Like reading, it is actually quite straight-forward.
 We have a `write` method on the `PublicState` struct that takes the value to write as an input and saves this in storage.
-It uses the serialization method defined earlier to serialize the value which inserts (possibly multiple) values into storage.
+It uses the serialization method to serialize the value which inserts (possibly multiple) values into storage.

-#include_code public_state_struct_write /yarn-project/aztec-nr/aztec/src/state_vars/public_state.nr rust

 #### Writing to our `admin` example